 Last week I found myself sitting on a chair outside, soaking up the few precious minutes of sunshine the day had, enjoying the ads while my kids were riding bikes.
 The incredibly low price of pasta found at the Mexican store the next town over jumped out at me.
 I got that same deal when Dollar Tree had a 4-pack for $1.
 Why should I have to drive 30 miles to save a few bucks?

 The price of brown sugar was really low to and ordinarily I wouldn’t care except that I had ran out the night before.
 The batch of brown sugarless chocolate chip cookies came out just as good, but it was still on the grocery list for other recipes.
-Recalling reading Crystal’s most recent series, didn’t she post a coupon for brown sugar?
+Recalling a recent blog post by a fellow blogger, didn’t she post a coupon for brown sugar?
 And while checking to see if Target’s Daily Deal was something on our Christmas lists, I thought I saw that Target had a coupon for the same brown sugar too?!